Acochisse/holbertonschool-web_front_end/0x00-Javascript_advanced/README.md

-This directory is related to project 1688 - 0x00 Javascript Advanced
+This directory is related to project 1688 - Javascript_advanced